sabifo4/Tutorial_MCMCtree/00_data/README.md

 sed -i 's/'\"'/'\''/g' ../01_inp_data/$t_noext"_calib.tree"
 ```

-> **NOTE 1**: If you decide to later adapt this tutorial to analyse a different dataset, please check the `sed` commands and adapt them to the format and the content of your tree file/s.
-Perhaps, there is a branch length or a calibration that has not been yet removed by any of the regex used above as your file/s may have different characters (e.g., the `sed` commands used above do not remove `-`, characters that may be found if you have type of calibrations in your tree file/s such as low bounds, etc.).
-Before moving onto the next step, please open the tree file generated at the end of this section with your preferred text editor and/or with your preferred graphical software to visualise the edited phylogeny (e.g., `FigTree`) and make sure that there are no issues and the final tree file does not include branch lengths, calibrations, or other labels.
-In other words, the `*_uncalib.tree` file should **only** include the tree topology in Newick format.
-Only the topology + calibrations (no branch lengths!) should be available in the `*_calib.tree` file (file with calibrated tree).
+> **NOTE 1**: If you decide to later adapt this tutorial to analyse a different dataset, please check the `sed` commands used in the code snippet above to generate the uncalibrated trees.
+Perhaps, there is a branch length or a calibration that has not been yet removed in your tree file/s by any of the regex used above as you may have included different characters (e.g., the `sed` command has not targeted `-`, other type of calibrations such as low bounds, etc.).
+Before moving onto the next step, please open the tree file with your preferred text editor such as `FigTree` or `TreeViewer` (or your preferred graphical software to visualise the edited phylogeny) and make sure that (i) there are no issues and that (ii) the final tree has no branch lengths, calibrations, or other labels.
+In other words, you should make sure that the `*_uncalib.tree` file **only** includes the tree topology in Newick format.
+The topology + calibrations (no branch lengths!) should be available **only** in the `*_calib.tree` file (i.e., file with the calibrated tree).
-> **NOTE 2**: We have covered a specific formatting example (i.e., from NEXUS to Newick) as it tends to be the most common format conversion when adapting tree files for different analyses.
+> **NOTE 2**: We have covered a specific formatting example (i.e., from NEXUS to Newick) as it tends to be the most common for tree files.
 Nevertheless, other format conversions may be required.
 Please let us know if you would like to see other data conversions as we are working on other tutorials that could complement this one.

 ---

-Now, you are ready to move onto the next step: [calculating the Hessian and the gradient!](../01_PC/01_Hessian).
+Now, you are ready to move onto the next step: [calculating the Hessian and the gradient!](../01_analyses/01_Hessian).